Master Android 10 with ease

 Originally published earlier this year.
 Updated with more information.

-Discuss: 8 of the best Android 10 features and how to use them
+Discuss: 7 of the best Android 10 features and how to use them (on your new Pixel 4!)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.